TuanDao-0110/MovieBooking/README.md

 You can login as Admin to use Admin's feature :

-UserName : kimcuong
+UserName : John@gmail.com
-Password : kimcuong
+Password : John@gmail.com

 1. you can check your user, edit user from user's list, create movie calendar